zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [start of dialogue]

-Heidi: You look very relaxed reading magazines in t he middle of the workday.
+Heidi: You look very relaxed reading magazines in the middle of the workday.

 Tim: It’s my job.
 I’m tasked with spotting new tren ds.